prof-rossetti/intro-to-python/notes/environment-variables/README.md

 # Environment Variables

-Developers use **Environment Variables** to configure the environment in which an application is operating, specifically by passing certain values to the program from its surrounding environment.

-This allows the program to behave differently, depending on which environment variables have been configured, and what their values are.
+**Environment variables** allow developers to customize the environment in which an application is operating, by passing certain values at runtime.
+This allows the program to behave differently, depending on what values have been specified.

+Environment variables are like an indirect way of providing inputs to a program, without hard-coding them in the program, and without asking for a manual user input.

 ## Benefits

-This leads to benefits, primarily in the area of application security, but in other areas as well.
+Environment variables provide benefits in terms of security and customization, and can help enable process automation.

-### Security
+### Security Benefits

-Sometimes applications need to reference secret passwords, tokens, and other values.
-This is especially the case when the app is authenticating to some other service on behalf of a given user.
+Sometimes applications need to use secret passwords, tokens, and other credentials to interface with external services and APIs.
+This is especially the case when the app is authenticating to a third-party service on behalf of a given user.
+For example, consider an application that automatically logs in to a user's email inbox to check for unread messages.

-But hard-coding these sensitive values into a program's source code would be irresponsible from a security standpoint, especially when sharing the source code online.
-You don't want your passwords on GitHub for everyone to see.
+Hard-coding secret credentials like email passwords into the program's source code would be irresponsible from a security standpoint, especially when sharing the source code online - we want to avoid publishing secret passwords to GitHub for people like hackers to see and exploit.

-Environment variables provide a way of separating these secret values from a program's source code.
+So to keep the secret credentials separate from the source code, we can pass them to the program as environment variables at runtime.
+This way, the program's code only contains a reference to these variables, but not their values.

-### Collaboration and Customization
+### Collaboration Benefits

+Environment variables allow multiple developers to share the same codebase, without keeping their own slightly different copies.

-Sometimes developers need to run an application in different environments.
-For example, two developers may want to use the same program to download their respective social media posts from an API.
+Consider the case of two developers using the same program to download their own respective social media posts.
+This requires them to specify their own respective credentials (most likely in the form of API keys).

-But each developer has their own private API key which provides access to their own private social media posts.
-It would be ineffective for them to use the exact same source code, and inefficient to maintain two slightly different versions of the application's source code.
+If each developer hard-coded their own credentials into the application's source code, it would require them to keep two slightly different versions of the source code.
+This would lead to to increased maintenance costs, complexities, and inefficiencies.

-Environment variables allow developers to share the same source code while specifying different values at run-time.

-### Testing and Delivery

-Environment variables allow developers to specify customized environments in which to develop, test and deliver their application.

-Environment variable customization allows an application to perform differently in a "test" environment than it would in a user-facing "production" environment.
-For example, developers can use the application to manipulate example data in a "test" environment without affecting real user data in the "production" environment.
+Instead, by passing their own environment variables at runtime, multiple developers can share the same source code.
+This is a much more maintainable and efficient solution than keeping separate copies.
+And allows hundreds or thousands of developers to share the same source code.

 ## Usage